boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 # Failed Notification with Retransmission

-The following example assumes that a security association is in place between xTR/Map-Server (Section 7.1 of {{!I-D.ietf-lisp-pubsub}}) and that all subsequent integrity-protection checks were successfully passed.
-Due to network conditions, All Map-Notifies are lost.
+{{fretrans}} assumes that, due to network conditions, all Map-Notifies are lost.

 ~~~~ aasvg
                      +---+                          +----+